Best in class treatment for acne scarring and nonsurgical skin tightening. 0-3 days downtime.

 What are the differences between types of RF machines?

 We use radiofrequency microneedling, because it delivers energy penetrating thought the skin.
 There are many brands of RF microneedling devices on the market, and all work similarly.
 Some devices use only insulated or non insulated needles.
 Ours is a second-generation machine, meaning that it uses a higher frequency radiofrequency.
-Other types of radiofrequency include Monopolar and bipolar, which is applied to the surface of the skin.
+Other types of radiofrequency include Monopolar and bipolar, which is applied to the surface of the skin (see ablative RF on the graphic below).
 These devices generally offer more limited results because the treatment is limited so as to not cause a burn on the skin surface.
-Additionally there are “injectable radiofrequency” devices which use a long electrode through the skin, these devices are used for different applications.
+Additionally there are “injectable radiofrequency” devices which use a long electrode through the skin, these devices are used for different applications (see MFR, below).